New Syndx wants to use its expertise assisting companies elsewhere to help Social Equity cannabis license applicants in New Jersey.

 “We’ve done this kind of thing in the past,” he said.

-New Syndx were exhibitors at the NECANN convention in Atlantic City in October.
+New Syndx were exhibitors at the NECANN convention in Atlantic City, New Jersey, in October.

 Helping Social Equity Cannabis License Applicants Financially